 We have registered, by means of a registration statement on Form S-8 under the Securities Act of 1933, 2,381,525 shares of common stock reserved for issuance under our 2004 plan.
-As of January 31, 2010, options to purchase 1,981,525 shares of common stock remain outstanding under our 2004 plan, all of which options to purchase shares of common stock have vested and have not been exercised.
-Shares of common stock issued upon exercise of a share option and registered under registration statement on Form S-8 will, subject to vesting provisions and Rule 144 volume limitations applicable to our affiliates and the lock-up provision described below, be available for sale in the open market immediately.
+As of June 2010, options to purchase 1,981,525 shares of common stock remain outstanding under our 2004 plan, all of which options to purchase shares of common stock have vested and have not been exercised.
+Shares of common stock issued upon exercise of a share option and registered under registration statement on Form S-8 will, subject to vesting provisions and Rule 144 volume limitations applicable to our affiliates, be available for sale in the open market immediately.

 Our 2005 plan was approved by the stockholders on June 6, 2006, for 5,600,000 shares of common stock reserved for issuance.
-As of January 31, 2010, options to purchase 5,336,167 shares of common stock remain outstanding under our 2005 plan of which options to purchase approximately 4,970,541 shares of common stock have vested and have not been exercised.
+As of June 2010, options to purchase 5,336,167 shares of common stock remain outstanding under our 2005 plan of which options to purchase approximately 5,336,167 shares of common stock have vested and have not been exercised.
 Shares of common stock issued upon exercise of a share option may be eligible for sale, subject to vesting provisions, volume limitations and other limitations of Rule 144.

-Our 2009 plan, which was effective on July 21, 2009 and which we intend to submit for approval by the stockholders at the next annual meeting, has 14,001,399 shares of common stock reserved for issuance.
-As of January 31, 2010, options to purchase 10,466,666 shares of common stock remain outstanding under our 2009 plan of which options to purchase approximately 4,411,093 shares of common stock have vested and have not been exercised.
+Our 2009 plan was approved by the stockholders on June 1, 2010, has 20,000,000 shares of common stock reserved for issuance.
+As of July 1, 2010, options to purchase 10,901,398 shares of common stock remain outstanding under our 2009 plan of which options to purchase approximately 4,333,779 shares of common stock have vested and have not been exercised.
 Shares of common stock issued upon exercise of a share option may be eligible for sale, subject to vesting provisions, volume limitations and other limitations of Rule 144.